 Nacolepsy

-In some instances, non-pharmacologial treatments such as cognitive therapy or relaxation techniques can be used to address sleeping disorders.
-Other times, medications are also recommended to aid sleep however such drugs are often avoided by Medical Practitioners due to concerns with drug dependency and tolerance.
+In some instances, non-pharmacological treatments such as cognitive therapy or relaxation techniques can be used to address sleeping disorders.
+Other times, medications are also recommended to aid sleep; however, such drugs are often avoided by Medical Practitioners due to concerns with drug dependency and tolerance.

 Statistics and research above is in reference to reports by Access Economics for Sleep Health Foundation “Re-awakening Australia – The economic cost of sleep disorders in Australia, 2010” and “Wake up Australia – the value of healthy sleep”.